 One of the biggest advantages of having a hybrid PBX is simplified calls for businesses with secondary locations and remote offices.
 Calls from one office to another will go through the hybrid system, reducing (and even eliminating) long-distance charges.
 If your location is temporary (e.g., construction sites), you may use cordless phones to connect to your hybrid PBX instead of using the building’s phone lines.

 The unique capabilities of PBX take this system from a simple communication platform to a machine that prompts new business processes and streamlines operations.
-Here are some things a PBX/PABX system can do for your business:
+Here are some of the things a PBX/PABX system can do for your business:

 Today’s workforce is always on the move, and modern business phone systems are adapting to cater to their needs.
 Switching from a traditional business line to a PBX system can help teams adapt to increasing demands and fast turnover rates as well as cater to customer concerns despite geographic challenges.